 • Title: As short as possible, with not more than 60 characters.

-• Discussion: Free, with as few paragraphs as possible (not more than 5), with titles.
+• Discussion: Free, with as few paragraphs as possible (not more than 5), without titles.
 There are no subtitles.

 • Conflicts of interest

 For an Original Article, the text (excluding title, tables, disclosure of interest and references) is limited to a maximum 3,500 words.
 There can be a maximum of 6 authors.
-There can be not more than 3 tables, 2 figures and 25 references.
+There can be not more than 3 tables, 2 figures and 30 references.
 Verbs are in the past tense except for statements of established fact, which are in the simple present tense (e.g., "The patient was operated on; septicemia requires antibiotic therapy").
 References are given the text in order of citation, in square brackets, just before the period closing the sentence.
+Authors are encouraged to follow the EQUATOR guidelines (https://www.equator-network.org/)to build their article and to mention the guideline used in the Material and Method chapter.
+Statistical rules to apply are described in the chapter "Methods and statistical considerations" of this guide.
 The body of the article comprises 11 successive sections:

 • Title: As short as possible, with not more than 80 characters.